edgedb/edgedb/docs/intro/quickstart/modeling.rst

 .. edb:split-section::

-  Let's take a look at the schema we've generated in our built-in database UI.
-We can use this tool to visualize our data model and see the object types and links we've defined.
+  Take a look at the schema you've generated in the built-in database UI.
+Use this tool to visualize your data model and see the object types and links you've defined.

   .. code-block:: sh